babel/website/README.md

 This is the source for the [babeljs.io](https://babeljs.io) website; feel free to suggest changes to our docs!

-- Current: `master` branch is deployed to https://babeljs.io
+- Current: `main` branch is deployed to https://babeljs.io
 - Old: `old-site` branch is deployed to https://v6.babeljs.io

 ### Setup